protozoa-nz/protozoa-nz.github.io/src/partials/love.md

     <h3>Humans</h3>
   </header>

-We love working with people.
-We're not just devs - we are also skilled teachers, facilitators, and project managers.
+We're not your average devs - we also happen to be skilled teachers, facilitators, and project managers.
-Our experience across domains makes us excellent guides and interpreters.
+Out multi-domain expertise makes us excellent guides and interpreters.

-Technology is hard.
-Communicating clearly and working together to solve problems is harder.
-We work with you to discover and solve problems in a creative and enjoyable way.
+We work with clients and their customers to discover and solve problems in a creative and enjoyable way.

 </div>